 The Big Day happens!

-After the ceremony, I will stay for a short time, to make sure you are happy with how it has all gone and to meet your family and friends.
-I may even be persuaded to share a glass of something with you before I leave!
+Afterwards, I will stay for a short time, to check that you are happy with how it has all gone and to meet any family and friends who want to say 'hello'.

 Kind messages from happy clients

 “Thank you so much for preparing and delivering such a wonderful ceremony for us last Sunday!

 We feel incredibly fortunate that you were our celebrant.
 You were calm in the face of pressure (the iPad!) and delivered an entertaining, heartfelt ceremony.

 We had so many guests compliment us on the ceremony, it really did set the tone for the rest of the day.”